animeshjanai/End_to_end_ML_Project_with_Deployment/README.md

-## End-to-End Regression Project with Flask Web App
+## End-to-End Regression Project with Flask Web App and deployment in AWS cloud using CI/CD pipelines
 ### Project Description:
 - Successfully initiated the project on GitHub, ensuring efficient version control.
 - Developed a structured project setup, including setup.py and requirements.txt files, for seamless deployment and reproducibility.